 Some of the popular stops were the Newtown Precinct, where the Sci-bono Museum is located, Constitution Hill, where both Nelson Mandela and Mahatma Gandhi were imprisoned and the Gold Reef City complex, where the theme park and the renowned Apartheid Museum are located.

 We hopped off at the James Hall Museum of Transport, which we’d never been to before.
 Here we marvelled at the quaint vintage transport as the kids ran between the old trams from yesteryear.
 We also visited the Top of Africa, the 50th floor of Carlton Centre, the tallest building in Africa, where we enjoyed the best panoramic views of Johannesburg.
+(2023 update: This is no longer possible)

 The bus has a number of value-added offerings making it a very affordable outing.
 There are extension tours (at an additional price) leaving for Soweto and the Maboneng district.
 The former leaves from Gold Reef City and the latter leaves from Carlton Centre.